The overall objective of the council's equality policy is to:

-ensure that its employment policies and procedures do not discriminate intentionally or unintentionally against any group or individual on any unjustifiable grounds
+to ensure that its employment policies and procedures do not discriminate directly or indirectly against any group or individual on any unjustifiable grounds;

-make the profile of its workforce at all levels as representative of the borough’s population as possible
+to make the profile of its workforce at all levels as representative of the borough's population as possible;

-monitor its employment processes by age group, disability, gender, racial group and religion or belief and take action to address any inequalities that are apparent
+to monitor its employment processes by relevant protected characteristics and take action to address inequalities that are apparent;

-promote a culture of fairness and respect in all its employment policies, procedures and practices
+to promote a culture of fairness and respect in all its employment policies, procedures and practices;

-provide appropriate training for employees on equality and diversity issues
+to provide appropriate training for employees on equality issues;

-protect its employees from harassment and investigate all claims of harassment that are made
+to protect its employees from harassment and investigate all claims of harassment that are made;

-This summary contains extracts from the Council’s Equality and Diversity Policy (March 2007)
+This summary contains extracts from the council’s equality policy (March 2012)